MicrosoftDocs/appcenter-docs/docs/general/app-center-security.md

 Content delivery networks (CDN) are used to serve some content and app releases from App Center.
 CDN points-of-presence are located around the world, but all source data is in the United States.

 > [!NOTE]
 > Due to country specific policies and laws, we cannot guarantee that App Center works in all countries.
-For some users in China region, Analytics and Diagnostics SDK data may not make it to our servers based in the United States.
+For some users in China region, Analytics and Diagnostics SDK data may experience significant delay or not make it to our servers based in the United States.

 ## Data security